-I want you to be able to describe friendship – to yourself, to your friends, to the people around you.
+I want you to be able to describe friendship – to yourself, to your friends, and to the people around you.

 No two friendships will look the same.
-Heck, a friendship between you and one other person won’t even look the same over an extended period – see funerals quote above.
+Heck, a friendship between you and one other person won’t even look the same over an extended period – see the funerals quote above.

 If you refuse to open up your bank accounts because you are scared you’re not saving as much as you need – the only way to combat that fear is to face it.

 To look at your accounts.
 Make the calculations, research whether or not you are saving enough, and take the proper actions to make it happen.

 Soon you’ll have the language to describe friendship.